Chapter 3 : News Spreads Faster Than a Snitch

 "I have no idea what I'd do without you three," Edie emerged from her momentary giggle with wide grin.
 Whatever trouble she had in the evening was forgotten.

 Penny shot up.
 "That reminds me.
 Edie, you're going to love this.
 Percy did the most romantic thing today.
 You're not going to believe it."
 She took out a crisp cream-colored paper from a box under her bed and began reciting the poem:

 Ravenclaw is blue,

 there is nothing greater

-Edie was on the verge of breaking into another fit of giggles.
+Edie broke into another fit of giggles.
 "That is so corny!"